Category: GTD

 -

-Having the information you need when you need it is core to the GTD – Getting Things Done system.
-GTD creator David Allen shows us his reference system and talks about why it is not digital.
+Having the information you need when needed is core to the GTD – Getting Things Done system.
+GTD creator David Allen shows us his reference system and discusses why it is not digital.

 -